Free CritiCall Test Practice: 2023 Prep Guide by iPREP

 Did you know?

-It is important to note that in most cases, the agency requires a passing score in each and every section and not just an overall passing score.
-This highlights the importance of familiarizing yourself with the test format prior to taking the test.
+It’s important to note that in most cases, agencies require a passing score in each individual section, not just an overall passing score.
+This underscores the importance of familiarizing yourself with the test format before taking the test.

 Based on our research, many agencies require passing scores in the following ranges.
-Please be aware that some agencies may require higher passing scores in some sections.
+Please be aware that some agencies may require higher passing scores.

 Attention to Detail